Sully (film)

 Sully (also known as Sully: Miracle on the Hudson) is a 2016 American biographical drama film directed by Clint Eastwood and written by Todd Komarnicki, based on the 2009 autobiography Highest Duty by Chesley "Sully" Sullenberger and Jeffrey Zaslow.
 Tom Hanks stars as Sullenberger, with Aaron Eckhart as Jeffrey Skiles, and co-stars Laura Linney, Anna Gunn, Autumn Reeser, Holt McCallany, and Jamey Sheridan.

-The film follows Sullenberger's 2009 emergency landing of US Airways Flight 1549 on the Hudson River, in which all 155 passengers and crew survived, and the subsequent publicity and investigation.
+The film follows "Sully" Sullenberger's 2009 emergency landing of US Airways Flight 1549 on the Hudson River, in which all 155 passengers and crew survived, and the subsequent publicity and investigation.

-Sully premiered at the 43rd Telluride Film Festival on September 2, 2016, and was released in the United States by Warner Bros. on September 9, 2016, in conventional and IMAX theaters.
-The film received positive reviews from critics and grossed over $240 million worldwide, but created controversy with its fictionalized portrayal of the National Transportation Safety Board (NTSB) as "prosecutorial and closed-minded."
+Sully premiered at the 43rd Telluride Film Festival on September 2, 2016, and was released in the United States by Warner Bros.
+Pictures on September 9, 2016, in conventional and IMAX theaters.
+The film received generally positive reviews from critics and grossed over $240 million worldwide, but created controversy with its fictionalized portrayal of the National Transportation Safety Board (NTSB) as "prosecutorial and closed-minded."
 The American Film Institute and National Board of Review each selected it as one of their ten best films of 2016, and it was nominated for the Academy Award for Best Sound Editing at the 89th Academy Awards.

 Plot

 On January 15, 2009, captain Chesley "Sully" Sullenberger and first officer Jeff Skiles take off in US Airways Flight 1549 from LaGuardia Airport.
 During climbout, the Airbus A320 strikes a flock of birds, damaging both engines.
-Without much time to think, they judge themselves as unable to reach nearby airports (Teterboro Airport being the closest), and Sully ditches the aircraft on the Hudson River.
-Though some suffer mild injuries, all 155 crew and passengers evacuate successfully.
-Sully is heralded by the public and media for his unprecedented feat of aviation skill, but experiences aftereffects, and finds himself unable to escape the attention of the press, which is targeting not only him but also his family.
+Without much time to think, they judge themselves as unable to reach nearby airports (Teterboro Airport being the closest), and Sully ditches the disabled plane onto the icy waters of the Hudson River.

+Although some people suffer mild injuries, all 155 crew and passengers survive and evacuate successfully.
+Sully is heralded as a hero by the public and media for his unprecedented feat of aviation skill.
+However, he experiences aftereffects, and finds himself unable to escape the attention of the press, which is targeting not only him but also his family.

 Still in New York City for investigation reasons, Sully learns that preliminary data from ACARS suggest that the left engine was still running at idle power.
 Theoretically, it still had enough power to land the plane at either LaGuardia or Teterboro.
-Furthermore, the National Transportation Safety Board (NTSB) claims that several confidential computerized simulations show similar results, even with the engine damage that Sullenberger and Skies claim occurred.
+Furthermore, the National Transportation Safety Board (NTSB) claims that several confidential computerized simulations show similar results, even with the engine damage that Sullenberger and Skiles claim occurred.
 Sully and Jeff firmly insist otherwise, even though the NTSB says its results were confirmed with 20 different simulations.
-When the NTSB representatives adjourn the meeting, Sullenberger and Skies discuss their bewilderment.
+When the NTSB representatives adjourn the meeting, Sullenberger and Skiles discuss their bewilderment.